SMI/dicompixelanon/doc/dicom_ocr.md

- --csv file.csv        output to CSV filename, or use "stdout" for stdout --csv-header          output CSV header when using --csv --rects               Output each OCR rectangle separately with coordinates --no-overlays         Do not process any DICOM overlays (default processes overlays)
+ --csv file.csv        output to CSV filename, or use "stdout" for stdout --csv-header          output CSV header when using --csv --rects               Output each OCR rectangle separately with coordinates --forms               Detect scanned forms and redact the whole image --no-overlays         Do not process any DICOM overlays (default processes overlays)
 ```